Wednesday, March 18, 2015

 On the scale of financial well being you have poverty at the bottom, a situation where a person can not sustain himself either for lack of income or very low income.
 Then you have financial independence, where a person earns enough to sustain himself but is often a paycheck away from falling into poverty.
 The there are those who are financially independent, they have accumulated income earning assets that can sustain them even if they don't earn a paycheck.
 And then of course there are the wealthy whose assets throw off so much more income than they can consume that they nor generations to come may ever need to work another day in their lives.

-So what Mugabe and Tyson need to hear twenty years ago is that money is not for eating but for making more money and secondly, invest or save first and consume the rest and not the other way around.
+So what Mugabe and Tyson needed to hear twenty years ago, is that money is not for eating but for making more money and secondly, invest or save first and consume the rest and not the other way around.

 And you need not wait for the windfall money, in fact it would do you a lot of good if you can shift your mentality before the windfall comes.